Dave Hazard: Early years

 David Frederick Hazard was born in Bow, London, England, in 1952.
 His father's family owned a road haulage company and a public house, while his mother's family worked in the docks.
 At first the family lived in the upper two rooms of a four-room terraced house in Stepney, with a shared outside toilet.
 When Dave was seven the family moved Harlow new town in Essex, to a house with two inside toilets, space for everyone and a garden.
-A few years later when Dave was about thirteen however his parents separated and his mother took the children back to the east end of London to a flat in Leyton.
-While his mother worked hard to support them he went to Ruckholt Manor Secondary School, an old and tough place.
+A few years later when Dave was about thirteen, his parents separated and his mother took the children back to the east end of London to a flat in Leyton.
+While his mother worked hard to support them, he went to Ruckholt Manor Secondary School, an old and tough place.
 Refusing to join a gang he was picked on by both sides.
-After a bad beating by a group of boys one day his mother took him round to their houses so that he could fight and beat them one at a time, after which he had little more trouble.
+After a bad beating by a group of boys one day, his mother took him round to their houses so that he could fight and beat them one at a time, after which he had little more trouble.
 Not being a model student he had a regular Friday afternoon appointment with the headmaster for a caning.
 On one occasion the drama teacher challenged Dave to a fight for disrupting his classes and gave him a beating.
 The following day he took Dave out to the pub for a beer and advised him to use his brains constructively.
 On another occasion a teacher who had beaten a boy about the head causing temporary blindness was thrown out of a second floor window by older boys, breaking his legs and hips.